 As in, right before you go to bed.
 Don’t wait for the next morning, as most of the damage has already been done.
 And the food you should be ingesting in your drunken state won’t likely what your brain will be craving at that moment.

-Bananas are your friend, as they’re full of electrolytes like potassium and sodium, the exact thing your body is losing because of dehydration.
-Watermelon and pickles also help restore your electrolytes.
+Bananas are good, as they’re full of electrolytes like potassium and sodium, the exact stuff your body is losing because of dehydration.
+Watermelon and pickles (maybe not together) also help restore your electrolytes.
 And if you’ve got a hankering for breakfast, skip the typical greasy spoon options and get yourself a big egg-and-spinach omelette, which is loaded with folate and cysteine.
-It’ll bump up your glutathione levels and make you start laughing, “Hangover?
+That’ll bump up your glutathione levels and make you start laughing, “Hangover?
 What hangover?”

 A is for AEROBICS